storyful/ember-syfl-blueprints/README.md

 * `ember test` – Runs the test suite on the current Ember version
 * `ember test --server` – Runs the test suite in "watch mode"
 * `ember try:each` – Runs the test suite against multiple Ember versions

+### Updating code

+If you'd like to add changes, please send a PR with your changes and make sure at least one other person reviews it!

 For more information on using ember-cli, visit [https://ember-cli.com/](https://ember-cli.com/).